TeachingMaterial/ELEE1147_Exercises/src/HeaderFilesGuardsMacros/HeaderFilesGuardsMacros.md

       - The `printf` statement prints `"Stringified: Hello\n"` to the console.

-    - Token Pasting Example (`CONCAT`):

-      - The macro `CONCAT(num, 3)` concatenates the identifiers `num` and `3` to form a single identifier `num3`.

-      - The `printf` statement prints `"Concatenated: 423\n"` to the console.

-    >**Note:**
-    >>These features are useful in advanced macro usage, especially in situations where the names of identifiers need to be dynamically generated or converted into strings during preprocessing.
+25. These features are useful in advanced macro usage, especially in situations where the names of identifiers need to be converted into strings during preprocessing.

 -------------------------------
 -------------------------------

 ## Task 3: Header Guards with Macros

-27. The `mymacros.h` header file below encapsulates commonly used macros for maximum and minimum operations, as well as conditional debugging output.
+26. The `mymacros.h` header file below encapsulates commonly used macros for maximum and minimum operations, as well as conditional debugging output.
 By using include guards, it ensures that the content is included only once in each compilation unit, avoiding redefinition issues.
 This header file can be included in C programs that require these macros for enhanced functionality and debugging capabilities.

-28. You would `#include "mymacros_h"` in your file with `main()` and then #define DEBUG_MODE with 0 or 1, you can then access those functions.
+27. You would `#include "mymacros_h"` in your file with `main()` and then #define DEBUG_MODE with 0 or 1, you can then access those functions.

     ```C
     // Example of header file with guarded macros